 The holidays have passed and mid-January is here, reminding us of our New Year’s resolutions.
 If you’ve fallen off the wagon, or maybe you’ve forgotten, it’s never too late to jump back in and get on track.
-Perhaps you’ve committed yourself to being healthier, going on more adventures, trying something new, or eating more vegetables.
-Whatever your New Year’s resolution is, your friends at Carespring invite you to check-in on your progress and keep getting inspired.
-Here are a few tips to give you the energy you need to keep up with your resolutions all year long:
+Perhaps you’ve committed yourself to be healthier, going on more adventures, trying something new, or eating more vegetables.
+Here are a few tips for keeping New Year’s resolutions for staying active all year long:

 Mix It Up